igorskyflyer/npm-keppo/README.md

 ## 🤖 Features

-`Keppo` is a fluent SemVer engine - every method returns the instance, so you can chain mutations like *poetry*:
+`Keppo` is a fluent SemVer engine, every method returns the instance, so you can chain mutations like *poetry*:

 `keppo.ts`
 ```ts